-The Council's internal RICS qualified valuers provided a valuation certificate for all of the Council's investment properties and certain land and buildings assets.
-They also carried out an impairment review on all other non-current assets as at 31st March 2014.
+The Council's internal RICS qualified valuers and external valuers Hughes Ellard provided a valuation certificate for all of the Council's investment properties and certain land and buildings assets.
+They also carried out an impairment review on all other non-current assets as at 31st March 2015.